Deezer iOS App Gets New 'In Progress' Podcast Feature - The Mac Observer

 Deezer Letting Users Pick-up Where They Left Off

-The feature is designed to make it quick and easy for users to carry on where they left off and switch between the shows they’ve started.
+The feeature is designed to make it quick and easy for users to carry on where they left off and switch between the shows they’ve started.
 Frédéric Antelme, Deezer’s VP Content & Productions, commented:

 If you’re like me, you turn to podcasts for a little bit of everything.
 We have a wide range of topics for our listeners.
 Whether you’re into comedy, wellness, crime, news, or all of the above – it’s natural to jump around between topics and categories.
 But it can quickly become too much and you forget which episodes you may have started.
 The ‘In Progress’ podcast feature is for those of us that don’t want to miss any of the episodes of our favorite audio shows.